IBM/telco-network-cloud-drivers/content/best-practices/demos/cicd-pipeline.md

 ### Look at environment before CI pipeline triggered

-1. Log into the pre-production/test TNCO UI and see there are no designs, TNCO is 'clean' and ready to test
+1. Log into the pre-production/test TNC-O UI and see there are no designs, TNC-O is 'clean' and ready to test
 2. Log into Nexus and browse to raw/packages.
 You will see the dependent VNF and Network Service packages, but there is no 'voice-service' package.
 3. Log into Gogs and browse to marketplace/voice-service.
 Note there are no 'releases' yet.